Universities try 3-year degrees to save students time, money

 He said the idea has gotten traction recently because “we are wading in the deep waters of righteous anger” at colleges and universities because of the perception that four-year degrees are not worth their high costs.

-A Pew Research Center survey released last week found only 1 in 4 American adults said it is extremely or very important to have a four-year college degree as a means to getting a good-paying job.
+A recent Pew Research Center survey found only 1 in 4 American adults said it is extremely or very important to have a four-year college degree as a means to getting a good-paying job.
 Only 22% of the respondents said the cost is worth getting a four-year degree even if the student or their family has to take out loans.

 Zemsky suggested that a shorter time span also would lead to higher college completion rates.
 More than a third of students who began seeking a bachelor’s degree in fall 2014 at a four-year school failed to complete their education at the same institution in six years, according to the National Center for Education Statistics.